FenixEdu/fenixedu.github.io/overview/index.md

 	vagrant init
 	vagrant up

-Now all you have to do is access http://localhost:9090 and you have a FenixEDU installation running in the virtualbox that you just setup using Vagrant.
+Now all you have to do is access ```http://localhost:9090``` and you have a FenixEDU installation running in the virtualbox that you just setup using Vagrant.

 Yes, it is that simple!

+> <span>note</span>
-NOTE: If you intend to develop, we recommend you to setup a development environment in your system instead of using this pre-configured virtual machine.
-For that, you should follow [this tutorial][Setup your development environment].
+> If you intend to develop, we recommend you to setup a development environment in your
+> system instead of using this pre-configured virtual machine.
+For that, you should follow
+> [this tutorial][Setup your development environment].

 ### Create Your Own Application